aleksandracodes/CI_PP4_Workout_Planner/README.md

 Google Fonts were implemented on the website.
 Roboto with sans-serif as fallback was used thoughout the site to present the content in a clear and legible way.

 ### Structure

+Simplicity, clarity and ease of navigation between pages were the key aspects for design of this website's structure.

+At the top of the page there is a recognisable type of navigation bar with website name on the left side and the navigation links to the right which collapses to hamburger icon on smaller screen sizes.
+At the bottom of the page there is a footer with links to a contact page and developer's social media (opening in a separate tab/window).

+- The website consists of the following sections:
+  - Home page with an overview of the content and aim of the website.
+  - Planner page where a not logged-in user can see an example of the workout plan and choose to log in or register.
+Registered user can either view their workout plans or create a new one.
+  - Choose date screen where user can select the start date of their workout plan.
+  - Add plan page allowing user to create a plan.
+  - View plans page where user can see all their plans.
+  - Edit plan page where user can edit an existing plan.
+  - Delete plan allowing user to delete selected plan.
+  - Exercises list page with catalogue of exercises and a filter option to find a specific exercise.
+  - Exercise detail page where user can see a description of a chosen exercise.
+  - Login page for returning user to log in.
+  - Register page allowing a new user to sign up.
+  - Profile page where user can view details of their account and created plans and also delete their account.
+  - Logout page allowing user to log out of the website.
+  - Contact page with contact form which allows users to send an email to the developer and provide their feedback.
+  - 404 error page.

 ### Wireframes